-You may think that, given the title, we are moving away from railway modeling.
+You may think that, given the title, we are moving away from railway modelling.
 But many of us have to do willy-nilly carpentry work, especially to build the infrastructure of a layout.

-Personally, I own a vise-workbench that everyone will recognize, a priori very clever compared to the old models, but full of flaws that did not have the older models.
+Personally, I own a vice-workbench that everyone will recognize, a priori very clever compared to the old models, but full of flaws that did not affect the older models.
 However, it remains useful for those who live in a flat.

 Photo Black & Decker.fr